 - Danish Mastiff

 Bait animals are used to test the fighting ability of any fighter dog.
 They are usually tied up, and then the fighting dog is let loose.
-These training methods also include killing and torturing other animals to test the dog's strength.
+These training methods also include killing and torturing other animals to test the fighting dog's strength.

 RELATED: 20 Most Dangerous Dogs in the World